VPsomak/PACE-Edge-Timelapse/README.md

 **Evaluation metrics**:

  - **Execution time**: refers to the total amount of time each algorithm requires to produce a solution
- - **Approximation ratio**: it is defined as the ratio of the VCS produced by an algorithm over the VCS produced by the optimal solution.
+ - **Approximation ratio**: it is defined as the ratio of the VCS produced by an algorithm over the VCS produced by the optimal solution and is formulated as $AR =  \frac{VCS_{algorithm}}{VCS_{OPT}}$.
 ILP algorithm is guaranteed to be the optimal solution in producing the minimum vertex cover for a given graph and, therefore, is utilized as the benchmark of correctness, by which the approximation ratio seeks to evaluate all other algorithms with.
 -  **Cost function**: is the same as the objective function
 - **Vertex cover set size**: the size of vertices in vertex cover